logannye/my-zkp/zk-agent/README.md

 ### What the ZKP Does NOT Guarantee

-- **This is not a production payer policy**: Policies are simulated for demo purposes
 - **Policy authorship**: The system assumes the payer publishes official policies
 - **Medical necessity**: ZK proves you followed the policy correctly, not that the policy itself is medically appropriate